Admin-7/Mr-Robot-techniques/Persona-based-training-matrix.md

        1. [Assholes with Resources](#assholes-with-resources)
        1. [The State](#the-state)

 > 📝 Editor's note: Please read about [the process we're using to create this material](#triage).
-TL;DR:
 >
-> 1. Add any/all security practices that fit the persona's risk level as line items in this list.
-> 1. Search for and link to appropriate existing guides/educational materials for the line item
-> 1. Categorize the listed practices based on a "Z-axis" in a subsection of the persona heading
-> 1. ~~Tabularize the information~~
->
-> This matrix was used in [the Better Angels's "Practical digital security" workshop](https://github.com/betterangels/better-angels/wiki/Practical-digital-security); figure out the best way to consolidate/contribute to this or that resource in tandem.
+> 🚧 TK-TODO: This matrix was used in [the Better Angels's "Practical digital security" workshop](https://github.com/betterangels/better-angels/wiki/Practical-digital-security); figure out the best way to consolidate/contribute to this or that resource in tandem.

 # Motivation